LiteraLingo-Workspace/LiteraLingo_H4I_Project/README.md

 # For NEXTAUTH_SECRET, run the following in the terminal and paste the output
 openssl rand -base64 32

-# For GOOGLE_CLIENT_ID/GOOGLE_CLIENT_SECRET, you must generate Google Cloud OAuth 2.0 Client IDs (https://console.cloud.google.com)
+# For GOOGLE_CLIENT_ID/GOOGLE_CLIENT_SECRET, you must generate Google Cloud OAuth 2.0 Client IDs.
+See details below (https://console.cloud.google.com)
 # Once you've done so, paste them in

 # Start the dev server